 Identify and quantify any potential net loss of environmental values.
 Propose environmental offsets that would counterbalance the remaining loss of environmental values.
 Proposed environmental offsets should be consistent with the requirements set out in any applicable specific-issue offset policies under the framework of the Queensland Government's Environmental Offset Policy (2008).
-Specific-issue offset policies that should be considered are:
+Specific-issue offset policies that must be considered are:

-- Queensland Biodiversity Offset Policy (DERM, 2011) - Policy for Vegetation Management Offsets (DERM, 2009) - Mitigation and Compensation for Works or Activities Causing Marine Fish Habitat Loss: Departmental Procedures, Fish Habitat Management Operational Policy, Queensland Department of Primary Industries, FHMOP 005, 2002 - Offsets for Net Benefit to Koalas and Koala Habitat in the Nature Conservation (Koala) Conservation Plan 2006 and Management Program 2006 - 2016 (EPA, 2006).
+- Queensland Biodiversity Offset Policy (DERM, 2011) - Policy for Vegetation Management Offsets (DERM, 2009) - Mitigation and Compensation for Works or Activities Causing Marine Fish Habitat Loss: Departmental Procedures, Fish Habitat Management Operational Policy, Queensland Department of Primary Industries, FHMOP 005, 2002 - Offsets for Net Benefit to Koalas and Koala Habitat in the Nature Conservation (Koala) Conservation Plan 2006 and Management Program 2006-2016 (EPA, 2006).

 Propose detailed measures to remove and control the introduction or spread of weeds and feral or pest animals.
 This should include a risk assessment of high biosecurity risk species and their sites, and the development of threat mitigation plans for them, such as clean down and inspections at high risk sites.
 The biosecurity management strategies should include mitigation measures relevant to protecting any potentially affected primary production areas.
 When determining control strategies, reference should be made to the latest Biosecurity Queensland's Annual Pest Distribution Survey data, published biosecurity management strategies, local government pest management plans and any applicable model local laws dealing with locally declared pest plants and animals.
-Develop management strategies to ensure no new marine pests are introduced as a result of the project's activities.
-Include all management measures for pest plants and animals in a biosecurity management plan, which will form part of the project's draft EM plan.
+Include all management measures for pest plants and animals in a biosecurity management plan, which should form part of the project's draft EM plan.

 Propose measures for the progressive rehabilitation of disturbed areas, including rehabilitation success criteria that would be used to measure the progress.
 Describe how the achievement of the objectives would be monitored and audited, and how corrective actions would be managed.
-Proposals for the rehabilitation of disturbed areas should incorporate, where appropriate, provision of nest hollows and ground litter.
+Proposals for the rehabilitation of disturbed areas should incorporate, where appropriate, provision of nest hollows and ground litter, and a description of vegetation species likely to be used for rehabilitation processes.